-With the equity funds, the company aims to boost its capital expenditure in terms of expansion of IT infrastructure, campuses and facilities along with acquisitions in telecom space
+With the equity funds, the company aims to boost its capital expenditure in terms of expansion of IT infrastructure, campuses, and facilities along with acquisitions in the telecom space

 MUMBAI, INDIA: Infinite Computer Solutions (India) Ltd., the global IT solutions and services provider, today announced here its entry into the capital market via an IPO of around 11.5 million equity shares.

-According to the company, out of the total 11.5 million equity shares, 5.7 million will be fresh issues and the remaining 5.6 millions will be the offers of sale.
-With this the company is targeting to raise a capital of around Rs..178 to Rs..190 crore.
+According to the company, out of the total 11.5 million equity shares, 5.7 million will be fresh issues and the remaining 5.6 million will be the offers of sale.
+With this, the company is targeting to raise a capital of around Rs..178 to Rs..190 crores.

-For this the company had raised bank loans worth Rs..12 crore and has to repay about Rs..2 crore in form of debts.
+For this, the company had raised bank loans worth Rs..12 crores and has to repay about Rs..2 crore in form of debts.
 Part of the IPO funds would also be used to pay the company’s debts.

 Apart from the capital investments, Zutshi stated that the company will be looking out for acquisitions in the telecom, convergence, and intellectual property space.